brobotic/fortnite-leaderboard/README.md

 ## Development and testing process

 1. As changes are made to the code, new code is pushed to the development branch of the project's git repository on my local GitLab server
 2. GitLab notifies my local Jenkins server of pushes to the development branch, and kicks off a build job on my local Docker server.
-This job stops the current running leaderboard container, builds a new container image with the latest code, and launches a container that is based off the new image
+3. This job stops the current running leaderboard container, builds a new container image with the latest code, and launches a container that is based off the new image
 3. Since the application runs on port 80 on my Docker host, I simply connect to the hostname of my Docker host in a web browser and make sure everything is working.
-I should have included some sort of automated testing, but I'm still very much learning and will be soon implementing that in my new Flask project
+I should have included some sort of automated testing, but I'm still very much learning and will be soon implementing that in my new Flask project.
+Once things look good, I move on to deploying to "production"

 ## Production deployment process

 1. Once changes are tested locally, I merge the development branch into the master branch in GitLab
 2. GitLab notifies Jenkins of a merge into the master branch, and kicks off another job on the Docker host.
-This job builds the new production container image, pushes the new image to our image repository on AWS ECR, and tells our application to re-deploy itself with the latest production image.
+3. This job builds the new production container image, pushes the new image to our image repository on AWS ECR, and tells our application to re-deploy itself with the latest production image.
 This causes the site to go down for about a minute, but since it only used by myself and a few friends, this was acceptable.
 More container instances running also means more money spent.

 ## Container information